kipngenokevin/Utibu_Health/README.md

 **Note**
 * Due to the time constraints, this project will **not** focus on processing patient data, neither processing of orders.
 The solution is only to update the medication records available in the legacy database to the mobile app.
 * The goal of this project is to provide an endpoint API that can be called within the mobile app.
-* This project will be tested using locally available MySql database.
+* This project has been tested using locally available MySql database.

 ### Technologies Used
 Here is a list of the technologies used and how they are implemented